 What Goes Wrong in Relationships?

-By examining the factors that contribute to infidelity in a marriage, we can understand the problems that occur in the couple.
+When we look at what contributes to infidelity in a marriage, we can understand the problems that occur in the couple.
 Usually, partners “cheat” because they either felt their marriage was sexually unsatisfying, or they wished to have more sex than they were having now.
 However, there are two significant emotional factors contributing to infidelity: Spouses were either emotionally unsatisfied in their current relationship or wished to gain more emotional connection or validation.
 Thus, they sought these needs in another intimate relationship.
 Infidelity is most likely to occur within two years of marriage and 36% will cheat with a coworker.
 In one third of all marriages, both spouses admit to cheating.
 Surprisingly, the less likely reasons for engaging in affairs was falling out of love with their partner or falling in love with a new partner.
 (Whitbourne & Krauss, n.d.).

 Perhaps difficulty in couples' relationships arise within the first two years of the relationship because couples have different expectations of their partner and their long-term relationship.
 If conflicted couples do not seek counseling within their first two years, and don’t communicate their feelings or resolve their differences/conflicts, they lose their emotional connection.
 Thus, they will seek intimacy and validation with someone who can relate to them daily, such as a coworker.